glimpse-project/glimpse/README.md

 Assuming you use [brew](http://brew.sh/) to install third-party tools then the Glimpse build will first require:

-`brew install pkg-config zlib libpng glfw3 python ninja git`
+`brew install pkg-config zlib libpng glfw python ninja git`

 If you want to use the software with a Kinect device, you will also need libfreenect installed: